TranDavid1/TranDavid1/README.md

 Additionally, I have experience using Java, C++, and Python for programming, algorithm design, and logic building.

-I hold a Bachelor's Degree in Computer Science from Cal Poly Pomona, where I took courses in key areas such as Data Structures and Algorithms, Software Engineering, Graphical User Interfaces, and C++ Programming.
+I hold a Bachelor's Degree in Computer Science from Cal Poly Pomona, where I took courses in key areas such as Data Structures and Algorithms, Software Engineering, Database Systems, and C++ Programming.

 Please feel free to email me at dtrancpp@gmail.com or contact me on [LinkedIn](https://www.linkedin.com/in/tran-david1/).